jrcollado1987/generator-kendo-mobile/README.md

 ```

 ### View
 Generates view, model for it and inserts it in the navigation.
-Please make sure that the first view you add is the initial view you set for your app.

 Example:
 ```bash